Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 - Search for Edit the system environment variables from Windows search.

-- Click on Environment Variable button from Advanced tab.
+- Click on the Environment Variable button from the Advanced tab.

-- Select Path from System Variables section and click on Edit button.
+- Select Path from the System Variables section and click on the Edit button.

-- Click on the New button and set Chromedriver Path as shown in the image below and click OK.
+- Click on the New button and set the Chromedriver Path as shown in the image below, and click OK.

 That’s it.